G-Core/product-documentation/documentation/dns.md

 displayName: DNS
 published: true
 ---
+# DNS

-Welcome to the [Gcore DNS](https://gcore.com/dns) documentation page!
+Welcome to the <a href="https://gcore.com/dns" target="_blank">Gcore DNS</a> documentation page!
 Here we explain how to use and configure Gcore’s DNS.

 DNS is a service that allows you to manage domain DNS records by specifying Gcore nameservers.
 You can balance your users on different servers depending on their location and configure network settings.